Scott McCarron eagles 18th to win PGA Tour Champions event

 BOCA RATON, Fla.
 (AP) -- Scott McCarron eagled the par-5 18th hole Sunday to win the Allianz Championship for his third PGA Champions Tour victory in his last 17 starts.

-The 51-year-old McCarron hit a 6-iron shot from 178 yards to 8 feet to set up the eagle, his second of the day.
+The 51-year-old McCarron hit a 7-iron shot from 179 yards to 6 feet to set up the eagle, his second of the day after an 80-foot putt on the par-5 seventh.
 He closed with a 5-under 67 for a one-stroke victory over Kenny Perry and Carlos Franco.

+''All wins are exciting, but this one, to be able to finish it off the way I did, really something special,'' McCarron said. ''It was a very good day.
+I stayed very patient.''

 McCarron finished at 17-under 199 on The Old Course at Broken Sound.
 He opened with consecutive 66s to take a share of the lead into the final round.

+''I knew it was in,'' McCarron said. ''It was kind of a left-center putt and 6 feet straight up the hill.
+I got my line lined up, went right through my routine, very calm and stroked it just the way I wanted to.
+As soon as I hit it, I knew I made it.
+Again, it's just one of those things when you're on and you can feel that, it's a great feeling and today I had that.''

 The former UCLA player won the Principal Charity Classic in June in Iowa for his first senior title, and took the Dominion Charity Classic in November in Virginia.
-He won three times on the PGA Tour.

 Franco shot a 65, and Perry had a 66, with each making birdie on 18.